HenReeco/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a fifth year Ph.D.
 Candidate conducting research on power conservation systems in smart grids employing auction theory and machine learning techniques.
-I also focus on algorithms for the prediction of respiratory disease in dairy calves.
-Additionally, I supervise undergraduate research for students in CPSlab, and I am the President of GSACS (Graduate Student Association of Computer Science).
+I also focus on algorithms for the inference of bovine respiratory disease in dairy calves using precision sensor technologies, as well as the prediction of soy bean crop yield.
+Additionally, I supervise graduate and undergraduate students in CPSlab, and I am the President of the Graduate Student Association of Computer Science (GSACS) at University of Kentucky.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.